If your pitch has been accepted, please adhere to the following guidelines when drafting your post:

 - Guest posts must be original to WUL.
 You’re welcome to republish it, with a link back to the original post on WUL, on your own blog or other property two weeks (that’s 14 calendar days) after it runs here.

 - The preferred word count for guest posts is 500-800 words.
-But if you’re especially creative, don’t let that hold you back; I’ll edit your post anyway.
+But if you’re especially creative, don’t let that hold you back.

 - I reserve the right to edit all submitted posts.
-I will not run your edited post by you unless I am looking for factual confirmation, but I will let you know when it’s scheduled to publish.
+I will not run your edited post by you unless it’s for verification purposes, but will let you know when it’s scheduled to run.

 - When submitting a post, please include at least two, ideally three, outbound links, embedded in your content, to show some “link love” to the blogosphere.
 It should go without saying that they should be relevant and support the case you’re making.
 For example:

-- If you’re trying to promote a product or service (e.g. ebook), I don’t mind you linking to your promo/splash page.
-But don’t do so more than once, please; you look spammy if you do.
+- If you’re trying to promote a product or service (e.g. ebook), it’s fine to link to your promo/splash page ONCE.

 - When submitting a post, do not insist on any links.
 Insert them as part of your post, and if they pass my sniff test, they’ll stay in.